Facebook Says Security Breach Affected Almost 50 Million Accounts

 Facebook says that it has discovered a security breach affecting nearly 50 million accounts and that it's not yet clear whether any information was accessed or any accounts were otherwise misused.

 The vulnerability that caused the breach was found Tuesday and was fixed on Thursday night, Facebook says.
 It was the result of bugs introduced into Facebook's code in July 2017.
-No passwords or credit card numbers were accessed, Facebook says.
+No passwords or credit card numbers were stolen, the company says.

-But as a result of the breach, attackers could gain access to a user's account — hypothetically giving them the ability not only to view information, but to use the account as though they were the account holder.
+But as a result of the breach, attackers could gain access to a user's account — hypothetically giving them the ability not only to view information, but also to use the account as though they were the account holder.

-"We do not yet know if any of the accounts were actually misused," Facebook CEO Mark Zuckerberg told reporters on Friday.
+"We do not yet know if any of the accounts were actually misused," Facebook CEO Mark Zuckerberg told reporters Friday.
 "This is a really serious security issue, and we are taking it really seriously."

-The company is working with the FBI and conducting an investigation, which is "still in its early stages," the company said.
+The company said it is working with the FBI and conducting an investigation, which is "still in its early stages."

 Facebook does not yet know who carried out the attacks or where they were based.
-The company knows the attackers attempted to access profile information, but not whether they succeeded; they do not yet have evidence that the attackers accessed private messages or posted to accounts.
+The company knows the attackers attempted to access profile information but not whether they succeeded; it does not yet have evidence that the attackers accessed private messages or if they posted to accounts.

 The attack involved stealing "access tokens."
 Facebook explains: